Er-Sadiq/Support-Agent-Chatbot-for-CDP/README.md

 [http://127.0.0.1:5000](http://127.0.0.1:5000)

-## Run with Docker, install docker then build and run
+## Run with Docker, install docker then build and run ( setting up with docker is  recommended )

 ```bash
    docker build -t supportagent-cpd .